andysylvester/federated-bookshelves/README.md

 Andy Sylvester tried out a new OPML toolkit and modified the client to read a booklist file (http://andysylvester.com/files/opmlclient/) (see also http://andysylvester.com/2021/07/04/another-opml-viewer-for-federated-bookshelves/)

+Andy Sylvester created a set of requirements for Booklist Browser app, and refined the requirements into concepts and domains (http://andysylvester.com/2021/07/13/booklist-browser-app-update/).
+This repo now has folders for requirements and domains.

 # Implementations

 ## Library JSON Booklists